ec-mentors/pbl-module-banvour/README.md

 # <img src="src/main/resources/static/images/tomato.svg" alt="Logo" width="30px"> Pomogatto

-This is my first ever backend coding project, a Pomodoro timer application using the well known <a href="https://en.wikipedia.org/wiki/Pomodoro_Technique">time management method</a> developed by Francesco Cirillo.
+For the purpose of learning, I wrote my first ever backend coding project, a Pomodoro timer application using the well known <a href="https://en.wikipedia.org/wiki/Pomodoro_Technique">time management method</a> developed by Francesco Cirillo.
 It allows users to create and manage personalized work/break presets, track their sessions, and associate break periods with specific, repeatable activities.

 This project serves as a comprehensive full-stack application, featuring a robust backend built with Java and Spring Boot, and a dynamic frontend for user interaction.